pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 -  Fixed description of the address assignment behavior for Tunnel Network fields in OpenVPN clients and servers `#7573 <https://redmine.pfsense.org/issues/7573>`__
--  Remove the GUI option for “resolv-retry infinite” from OpenVPN, it is always enabled `#7572 <https://redmine.pfsense.org/issues/7572>`__
+-  Remove the GUI option for "resolv-retry infinite" from OpenVPN, it is always enabled `#7572 <https://redmine.pfsense.org/issues/7572>`__
 -  Fixed the OpenVPN wizard so it better handles a user choosing a different type of authentication server than a previous run of the